runar-labs/runar-ts/integration_design_plan_02.md

 - Transport end-to-end tests for request/publish including `requestToPublicKey` and publish variants.
 - Decorator idempotent registration and generated companion correctness.

-With these additions, the plan specifies the “how” with enough detail to implement without ambiguity and ensures strict alignment with Rust behavior and the updated NodeJS transporter API.
+With these additions, the plan specifies the "how" with enough detail to implement without ambiguity and ensures strict alignment with Rust behavior and the updated NodeJS transporter API.

 ## 17. Final Corrections: Encryption Flow, Decorators, Registry (Rust-Parity)